Unfortunately, from 23rd March 2020, Carfax Tower will be closed to visitors until further notice due to COVID-19 outbreak.

 The Carfax Tower is all that remains of the 13th century St. Martin’s Church.
 The Church was the official city church of Oxford from 1122.
 In 1896, the Church was demolished to make more room for the traffic in the area.
-As it is the highest tower in Central Oxford, upon climbing the 99 steps to the top, you can enjoy a beautiful view of Oxford's skyline.
+Upon climbing the 99 steps to the top, you can enjoy a beautiful view of Oxford's skyline.

 Your nearest bus stops: